 However, both Betterment and Wealthfront are designed to function without human advisors.
 Otherwise, what’s the point of a robo-advisor?
 Both have well-developed sections on their site for answering questions, though naturally non-routine questions do arise from time to time.

-Edge: Too close to call, unless you need a human advisor, then Betterment.
+Edge: It’s a close call, but Wealthfront, for its greater investment selection, unless you need a human advisor, then Betterment.

 Cash management account

 Wealthfront and Betterment are close when it comes to the cash management accounts they offer.
 In fact, they’re some of the best in the industry and pay interest, unlike many accounts.
-Admittedly, that was a more valuable feature before the Fed slashed interest rates to near zero, and each robo-advisor offered a rate north of 2 percent, but rates do look set to climb.
+Both offer accounts that regularly ratchet up (or down) rates as the prevailing rate shifts, making them a great place to stash your cash when rates are high.

 Here’s how their cash management accounts stack up: